Configuration Reference

 These two parameters control different aspects of optimization:

-• refresh_time: Sets how often EOS Connect sends a new optimization request to the EOS server (e.g., every 3 minutes)
+• refresh_time: Sets how often EOS Connect sends a new optimization request to the optimizer server (e.g., every 3 minutes)

 • time_frame (in EOS section): Sets the granularity of the optimization and forecast arrays inside each request (e.g., 900 for 15-minute steps, 3600 for hourly steps)